stefanovic80/geompy/README.md

 # Usage

-Once geompy is loaded into ipython, say you want to draw a circumference, than you must type
+After loading geompy into IPython, let's consider drawing a circumference.
+You can create an instance by typing:

 `c1 = circumference()`

-and a circumference with random center and radius is drawn into the plot window
+This will display a circumference with a random center and radius in the plot window.

 ![Alt Text](pictures/circumference.png)

-here "c1" is a python variable.
-More precisely, it's a "circumference" class type instance.
-Say you need a circumference centered in P(1, 2) having a radius r = 4, than
+Here "c1" is a python variable, specifically a "circumference" class instance.
+Should you need a circumference with a radius of 4 and centered at P(1, 2), you can modify its attributes accordingly:

+`c1.radius = 4`

 `c1.center = point(1, 2)`

-`c1.radius = 4`

-by typing
+To view a comprehensive list of attributes that can be modified by the user, simply type:

 `print(c1)`

-You gonna have a list of all Attributes, methods and settings related to the c1 which can be changed by the user
+This will display a list of all attributes, methods, and settings related to "c1" that are customizable by the user.

 ![Alt Text](pictures/printC1center.png)

-as an example, one of the attributes reported here is color, which means that by typing
+As an example, one of the listed attributes is "color," allowing you to set the color of the circumference:

-`c1.color = "blue"`

-or simply

-`c1.color = "b"`
+`c1.color = "blue" # or simply c1.color = "b"`

-you can set the color you like more.

-In the some manner you can draw and mangage all other geometrical loci; as in the following examples
+This flexibility extends to drawing and managing all other geometrical loci.
+Explore the following examples:

 ### - [point](#draw-a-point)